Appdynamics/ConfigMyApp-docs/docs/README.md

 ![Harness_step_1_github](https://user-images.githubusercontent.com/23483887/87539172-58c5b480-c695-11ea-9099-8cb5318b5262.png)

-In next step we are using the downloaded sourcecde to run the `start.sh` script .
-Not ethat we are can set environment variables as workflow variables and in start script only override runtime parameter default values and/or environment variable values if necessary:
+In next step we are using the downloaded source code to run the `start.sh` script .
+Note that we are can set environment variables as workflow variables and in start script only overrides runtime parameter default values and/or environment variable values if necessary:

 ![Harness_step_2_start](https://user-images.githubusercontent.com/23483887/87539231-6f6c0b80-c695-11ea-851e-a87cbeeea1f2.png)

-Note: In project source code you can find an example of a workflow, in the integrations folder under Harness.io:
+Note: In project source code you can find an example of a workflow, under the `integrations/Harnessio` directory:
 ```
 integrations/Harnessio/Workflow.yml
 ```